-DISCUSSION
+Discussion:-

-- 63 In Sharir Rachna Vigyan (Anatomy), we cannot see them from the naked eye and cannot - 64 identify find out these chakras from dissection, but it is related to our control system of the - 65 body and works widely works in the body.
-In sharir kriya, Vigyan (Physiology) describesed its - 66 physiology.
-The actions of the shadchakra have been compared inby many studies to those of - 67 the vayu 9. - 68 Many Researchers conclude that. - 69 Ajnya Chakra might be dealing with the function of the Pituitary and Pineal glands through - 70 $Pranavata^{10}$ . - 71 Udana Vata may be a pathway via which the Vishuddha Chakra regulates thyroid and - 72 parathyroid gland activity. - 73 Udana Vata may be a channel via which Anahat Chakra regulates thymus gland activity . - 74 The adrenal glands and pancreas might be under the Manipur Chakra's influence via Saman - 75 $avata^{13}$ . - 76 Swadishtana and Muladhara Chakra might control the function of Gonads through Apana - 77 vata. - 78 RELATION BETWEEN SHADCHAKRA AND EFFECTS OF IMBALANCE IN - $79 \quad \mathbf{BODY}^{14}$ - 80 Muladhara Chakra: In addition to regulating the excretion system and adrenal gland, it is - 81 | linked to the gonads, anus, rectum, colon, blood, and prostate glands.
-Constipation, sciatica, - and knee pain are all symptoms of this chakra being blocked. - 83 Swadhisthana Chakra: In addition to its associations with the reproductive system (including - 84 the testes, ovaries, and adrenal gland production), the pelvis, kidneys, womb, and bladder - make up the Swadhisthana Chakra.
-When this energy center becomes blocked, it can cause - problems with the reproductive system, the lower back, the hips, and the pelvis. - 87 Manipura Chakra: The Manipura chakra regulates the digestive system and pancreas; it is - associated with the lower back, liver, spleen, gall bladder, pancreas, and insulin production. - 89 Disorders of the digestive system, ulcers of the stomach, pancreas, and gallbladder, diabetes,
+In Sharir Rachna Vigyan (Anatomy), we cannot see them from the naked eye and cannot identify these chakras from dissection, but it is related to our control system of the body and works widely in the body.
+In sharir kriya, Vigyan (Physiology) describes its physiology.
+The actions of shadchakra have been compared in many studies to those of vayu.

+Many Researchers conclude that.

+Ajnya Chakra might deal with the function of the Pituitary and Pineal glands through Pranavata.
+UdanaVata may be a pathway via which the Vishuddha Chakra regulates thyroid and parathyroid gland activity.
+UdanaVata may be a channel via which Anahat Chakra regulates thymus gland activity.
+The adrenal glands and pancreas might be under the Manipur Chakra's influence via Saman avata.
+Swadishtana and Muladhara Chakra might control the function of Gonads through Apana vata.

+Relation Between Shadchakra And Effects Of Imbalance In Body Muladhara Chakra:

+In addition to regulating the excretion system and adrenal gland, it is linked to the gonads, anus, rectum, colon, blood, and prostate glands.
+Constipation, sciatica, and knee pain are all symptoms of this chakra being blocked.

+Swadhisthana Chakra:

+In addition to its associations with the reproductive system (including the testes, ovaries, and adrenal gland production), the pelvis, kidneys, womb, and bladder make up the SwadhisthanaChakra.
+When this energy center becomes blocked, it can cause problems with the reproductive system, the lower back, the hips, and the pelvis.

+Manipura Chakra:

+The Manipura chakra regulates the digestive system and pancreas; it is associated with the lower back, liver, spleen, gall bladder, pancreas, and insulin production.
+Disorders of the digestive system, ulcers of the stomach, pancreas, and gallbladder, diabetes, liver malfunction, and colon disorders can result from an imbalance or obstruction in this chakra.

+Anahata Chakra:

-- 90 malfunction of the liver malfunction, and colon disorders can result from an imbalance or obstruction in this chakra. - 92 Anahata Chakra: There are several points of connection between the Anahata Chakra and - 93 the heart, upper back, breasts, lungs, blood, and air circulation; it also regulates the thymus - 94 gland and the circulatory system.
-Asthma, cardiovascular illness, lung disease, heart disease, - and discomfort in the upper back, shoulders, arms, and wrists can all result from a blockage - 96 in this chakra.
+There are several points of connection between the Anahata Chakra and the heart, upper back, breasts, lungs, blood, and air circulation; it also regulates the thymus gland and the circulatory system.
+Asthma, cardiovascular illness, lung disease, heart disease, and discomfort in the upper back, shoulders, arms, and wrists can all result from blockage in this chakra.

+Vishuddha Chakra:

-- 97 Vishuddha Chakra: The thyroid and parathyroid glands, as well as the upper portion of the - 98 lungs, are all associated with the Vishuddha Chakra, which is responsible for controlling - 99 them.
-Stiffness in the neck, laryngitis, ulcers, and hypo- or hyperthyroidism might result from - 100 a-blockage in this chakra. - 101 Ajna Chakra: In addition to regulating pituitary gland, cerebellum, and central nervous - system activities, the Ajna Chakra is associated with the facial regions, sinuses, ears, and - eyes.
-Memory loss, sinus difficulties, convulsions, migraines, impaired vision, and hearing - loss can all result from an obstruction in theis chakra.
+The thyroid and parathyroid glands, as well as the upper portion of the lungs, are all associated with Vishuddha Chakra, which is responsible for controlling them.
+Stiffness in the neck, laryngitis, ulcers, and hypo- or hyperthyroidism might result from blockage in this chakra.

+Ajna Chakra:

+In addition to regulating pituitary gland, cerebellum, and central nervous system activities, Ajna Chakra is associated with facial regions, sinuses, ears, and eyes.
+Memory loss, sinus difficulties, convulsions, migraines, impaired vision, and hearing loss can result from an obstruction in the chakra.